FloatingArrayDesign/MoorDyn/docs/inputs.rst

    for end nodes (and thus end half-segments), so if simulating VIV users should ensure to include a higher number of segments.
    Also note that VIV has only been tested with explicit time schemes (specifically rk2 and rk4).
 There may be unexpected behavior if used with an implicit time scheme.
- - dF - OPTIONAL - the cF +- range of non-dimensional frequnecies for the CF VIV synchronization model.
+ - dF - OPTIONAL - the cF +- range of non-dimensional frequencies for the CF VIV synchronization model.
 If it is not provided and VIV is enabled (Cl > 0) then it is default to 0.08 to align with the the theory found :ref:`here <version2>`
- - cF - OPTIONAL - the center of the range of non-dimensional frequnecies for the CF VIV synchronization model.
+ - cF - OPTIONAL - the center of the range of non-dimensional frequencies for the CF VIV synchronization model.
 If it is not provided and VIV is enabled (Cl > 0) then it is default to 0.18 to align with the the theory found :ref:`here <version2>`

 Note: Non-linear values for the stiffness (EA) are an option in MoorDyn.
 For this, a file name can be provided instead of a number.
 This file